planters

 EASY DIY DRY BRUSH PLANTERS IN FOUR STEPS!

-Today I'm sharing an easy way to dry brush planters with paint to give them new life.
-This is a great way to give fiberglass pots in good condition a new look!
+Today I’m sharing an easy DIY dry brush plastic planters in four steps that give old pieces new life with just paint.
+This is a great way to update fiberglass pots that are still in good condition and turn them into something you’ll actually want to display again.

-Keyword: acrylic paint, dry brush technique, dry brushing, fiberglass pots, flower pots, front porch, paint brush, plastic planters
+Keyword: acrylic paint, chalk paint, different directions, dry brush technique, dry brushing, fiber glass pots, fiberglass pots, flower pots, front porch, new life, outdoor furniture, outdoor use, paint brush, paper towels, plastic planters, second coat, various colors

 Yield: 2 planters